 It’s been quite awhile since I’ve built anything with my own Lego, but I’m going to post something anyways.
 I built this light transport helicopter months ago, and have finally managed to get the photos together.
 I tried to spice things up with a little scene this time, although it may be too little for the helo.

 I’m so used to seeing excellent teensy spaceships from Rodney Bistline (Buster) that I had to check twice that I had the name right.
 I did.
 This delightful helicopter combines Rodney’s gorgeous use of shape and colour with a more contemporary design.
 I want to see more near-future stuff from you, Rodney.
 Got that!

 Though not the sort of achievement that makes me proud to be human, the Focke-Achgelis Fa 223 “Drache” (Dragon) was the first helicopter to enter production, though Nazi Germany was only able to manufacture about 20 during World War II.
 I had no idea it even existed until Aleksander Stein built one from LEGO.

 This Technic version of the Aerospatiale SA-2 Samson VTOL aircraft from James Cameron’s Avatar by Barry (barman) features so many working components it’s hard to list my favorites.
-With counter-rotating props, doors that open and close, and a central joystick that controls the angle of the props, you have to see the video to believe Continue reading →

 I don’t know why, but I’ve been on a real dark-bley building kick lately.
 That means I seem to just keep adding creations to the Iron Mountain Legion’s arsenal, which is starting to turn into a largish group.
 This time, it’s another dual-rotored helicopter.
 I just love this configuration, even if the blades don’t mesh.